 What is Straight Line Depreciation?

-- Purchase Cost: The initial cost of purchasing the fixed asset, i.e. the capital expenditure (Capex)
+- Asset Cost → The initial cost of purchasing the fixed asset, or the capital expenditure (Capex).

-- Salvage Value (“Scrap Value”): The residual value of the fixed asset at the end of its useful life
+- Salvage Value (“Residual Value”): The residual value of the fixed asset at the end of its useful life.

-Further, depreciation can be thought of as the gradual decline in value of a fixed asset (i.e. property, plant & equipment) over its useful life, which is the estimated duration that the asset is expected to provide economic benefits.
+Further, depreciation can be thought of as the gradual decline in value of a fixed asset (PP&E) over its useful life assumption, which is the estimated duration in which a non-current fixed asset is expected to provide economic benefits.